How Much Time Does It Really Take to Maintain a Fiberglass Pool?

 4. Refill the Pool When Necessary

-It's important to keep the water level midway to two-thirds of the way up the skimmer, or it can't work properly.
+It's important to keep the water level midway to two-thirds of the way up the skimmer, or your filter system can't work properly.

-The time of year, the amount of rainfall you get, the temperature and humidity, how much water the kiddos splash out playing cannonball... there are numerous factors that affect how often you'll need to add water to your pool.
+The time of year, the amount of rainfall you get, the temperature and humidity, how much water the kiddos splash out while playing...There are numerous factors that affect how often you'll need to add water to your pool.

 Ways to Keep Maintenance Work Down